 You must therefore pay particular attention to applying a well-thought-out design (often by an artistic direction, graphic designers...).
 You must also make sure that it is fully compatible with different screen sizes: from smartphones to large 15-inch screens.

-Using Digitevent will allow you to succeed in all these aspects, regardless, have your website proof checked by colleagues to make sure that the experience is amusing and that the background information is relevant.
+Though Digitevent will allow you to succeed in all these aspects, you should still have your website proof-read by colleagues to make sure that the experience is pleasant and that the background information is relevant.

 The website should also contain a menu with clear and impactful headings, such as the program, speakers, link to the registration form, or practical information.

-If you are not tech-friendly, we have developed an intuitive site creation tool that will allow you to easily create the event website of your dreams.
+If you are not confident in your tech abilities, we have developed an intuitive site creation tool that will allow you to easily create the event website of your dreams.

-Networking: one of the best ways to make your participants active
+Networking: one of the best ways to make your participants engaged

 Your visitors register for your event for one of these two reasons:

-- They think they will gain something, relevant content, a new approach, tools that will help them to solve their problems.
+- They think they will gain something: relevant content, a new approach, or tools that will help them to solve their problems.

-- They can expand their network and make new professional relationships, which can bring them business opportunities.
+- They can expand their network and create new professional relationships, which can bring them business opportunities.

 This second point is quite fundamental for your event.
-If your event is designed to address this second issue, you should plan matchmaking between your participants.
+If your event is designed to address this second issue, you should plan matchmaking sessions between your participants.

 By doing so, you allow them to stop being mere spectators of your event -and take an active role in it!

 Useful to dozens of different types of events, this appointment scheduling module makes your attendee independent and increases the added value of your digital event.

-Preparing for the post-event: feedback and next dates
+Preparing for the post-event: feedback and future event dates

 You can, even before your virtual or hybrid event, think about how you will collect feedback and data.

-You can schedule an automatic email a few hours after the event, to receive your guest's insight, what they would like to see at future events...
+You can schedule an automatic email a few hours after the event, to receive your guest's insights, what they would like to see at future events, etc...

 It is customary (if you have enough visibility) to communicate your next event dates or your company's next news.